Laura Brod

-Laura Brod (née Morris; born December 11, 1971) is an entrepreneur and former politician having been an elected at-large member of the University of Minnesota Board of Regents, and a former member of the Minnesota House of Representatives who represented District 25A, which includes portions of Le Sueur, Scott and Sibley counties in the south central part of the state.
+Laura Brod (née Morris; born December 11, 1971) is an American entrepreneur and former politician having been an elected at-large member of the University of Minnesota Board of Regents, and a former member of the Minnesota House of Representatives who represented District 25A, which includes portions of Le Sueur, Scott and Sibley counties in the south central part of the state.

 Background and education

 Brod graduated from New Prague High School in New Prague.
 She received her B.A. in Geography and Russian Area Studies summa cum laude and phi beta kappa from the University of Minnesota, and later attended Minnesota State University in Mankato, earning her M.A. in Urban and Regional Studies.
 A small business owner, she served on the New Prague City Council from 1999-2002.
 She married her now ex-husband, Wade, in 1994.
 The Brods later divorced in 2012 and remain friends.
 Brod married Adam Hameed in 2018.
 Mr. Hameed is a healthcare tech executive and together they have 6 children.